ministryofjustice/security-guidance/docs/visitor-access-policy.md

 -   `POL.VAP.025`: A visitor's pass **SHALL NOT** be used as a substitute or way to circumvent the issuing of a permanent building pass.

-    **Note:** This does not including waiting for the replacement of a lost or stolen pass.
+    **Note:** This does not include waiting for the replacement of a lost or stolen pass.

--   `POL.VAP.026`: Where a staff member or contractor has forgotten their building pass on the day, they **CAN** be issued with a temporary visitor day pass with unescorted access, on the proviso that another member of staff can vouch for them.
+-   `POL.VAP.026`: Where a staff member or contractor has forgotten their building pass on the day, they **CAN** be issued with a temporary **green** unescorted visitor day pass, on the proviso that another member of staff can vouch for them.
 If a staff member or contractor has forgotten their pass on two or more consecutive days, the pass **SHALL** be deemed lost or stolen.
-The staff member or contractor **SHALL** report to building Security Team.
+The staff member or contractor **SHALL** report to building Security Team before issue of a temporary pass is approved.

 ### International delegations or visits